 Big names such as Bon Iver, Vampire Weekend, The Smashing Pumpkins, Kaytranada, and the Cure will join previous Mad Cool festival giants like Pearl Jam, The Who, Jack White, Queens of the Stone Age, Green Day, Foo Fighters, and Neil Young who have headlined in the past.
 No matter what, you can expect this festival to absolutely smash it with the lineup, and pair it with some really cool Madrid attractions.
-The first announcement is already out for 2019, so get on your tickets before they sell out!
+It’s coming up soon, so get on your tickets before they sell out!

 Valdebebas Park, Madrid (80k capacity!)